KevinMarquette/kevinmarquette.github.io/_draft/idea Gherkin part2.md

 # start of post

-In the last post, I covered the bare basics of how to use Ghrekin.
-I had a conversation with Joel Bennett on twitter about Ghrekin and he pointed out some more examples from his Configuration module.
+In the last post, I covered the bare basics of how to use Gherkin.
+I had a conversation with Joel Bennett on twitter about Gherkin and he pointed out some more examples from his Configuration module.
 Now that I have been playing with them for a few days, I decided it was time to share my findings.

-This is the 2nd post in a 3 part series on Ghrekin where I cover the advanced features.
-These features are the building blocks that give Ghrekin a lot of power.
+This is the 2nd post in a 3 part series on Gherkin where I cover the advanced features.
+These features are the building blocks that give Gherkin a lot of power.

 * Part 1: Basic introduction
 * Part 2: Advanced Features (This post)
-* Part 3: Working with Ghrekin (Planned but not posted)
+* Part 3: Working with Gherkin (Planned but not posted)

 # Quick review